syvita/standards/README.md

 ### Tags

 If the release is a pre-release (an alpha or beta), the tag will be the next available version number with the suffix of `alpha` or `beta`.

+A standard is in `alpha` until it is finalised and `beta` until it's implemented in an L3 project.

 After the pre-release is implemented by a project, the pre-release becomes a recognised release without the suffix.

 Example: